webpack/webpack.js.org/src/content/configuration/dev-server.md

 };
 ```

-Providing a `Function` to `devServer.writeToDisk` can be used for filtering.
-The function follows the same premise as [`Array#filter`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/filter) in which a boolean return value tells if the file should be written to disk.
+A provided `Function` can be used for filtering.
+The function follows the same premise as [`Array#filter`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/filter), where a boolean return value determines if the file should be written to disk.

 __webpack.config.js__